CodeStitchOfficial/Intermediate-Website-Kit-SASS/src/content/blog/9-ways-your-website-is-killing-your-business.md

 The bottom line: **make sure your website is as fast as possible**.
 Tools like [PageSpeed Insights](https://pagespeed.web.dev/) can test your website and identify areas for improvement.

+This is such an important topic that I had to dedicate an entire post to it.
+I explain [why slow websites drive away customers](https://nevamasquerade.design/blog/slow-website-lost-opportunity/) and damage brands.
+It's a deeper analysis of why speed matters, what makes websites slow, and how to avoid or fix the common problems.

 I do everything I can to optimize my websites as much as possible.
 Before adding scripts, my website got perfect scores in PageSpeed Insights.
 I aim to do the same for all my clients.
 Third-party scripts (e.g., Google Analytics) will drop the performance score, but they can be worth it.

 ![Screenshot showing perfect scores for Neva Masquerade in PageSpeed Insights.](/assets/images/blog/pagespeed-insights-perfect-score.webp)